 You must bring photo identification, such as a valid passport, on each day of the course.

-If you do not have photographic ID you will need to bring 3 forms of non-photographic ID such as a recent utility bill (gas and electric), bank statement and debit/credit card.
+If you do not have photographic ID, you must bring along with you two other forms of identification such as a recent utility bill, bank statement and/or debit/credit card.

-This is a theory-only, classroom-based course with no test.
+This is a theory-only course with no test.

 Terms and conditions